BasThomas/basthomas.github.io/_posts/2021-12-28-improving-voiceover.md

 it describes a value _of_ the element.
 So it wouldn't make too much sense to put in some data of a complicated cell, for example.

-Going back to the example of a tweet, it wouldn't make sense to put in, for example, the amount of likes; this is not a value of the element.
+Going back to the example of a social media post, it wouldn't make sense to put in, for example, the amount of likes; this is not a value of the element.

 ## Accessibility Hints